milvinae/fail-list/README.md

-A pi-hole blocklist for the Daily Mail and The Sun
+A pi-hole blocklist for The Sun, Daily Mail and Express

+It's overkill but should cover any issues.